 Index of files created by PXC¶

 These files contain binlog events in ROW format representing the failed transaction.
-That means that the slave thread was not able to apply one of the transactions.
+That means that the replica thread was not able to apply one of the transactions.
 For each of those file, a corresponding warning or error message is present in the mysql error log file.
 Those error can also be false positives like a bad

 DDLstatement (dropping a table that doesn’t exists for example) and therefore nothing to worry about.
 However it’s always recommended to check these log to understand what’s is happening.